t3kt/raytk/docs/_reference/operators/material/index.md

     status: beta
     thumb: assets/images/reference/operators/material/reflectMat_thumb.png
   - name: rimContrib
+    summary: Shading that is applied to the edges of a surface relative to where it's viewed from.
     thumb: assets/images/reference/operators/material/rimContrib_thumb.png
   - name: sampledPointMat
     summary: A material that produces color for volumetric points relative to the